 It was the highest-level interaction to date between a member of President Donald Trump’s administration and Duterte, accused by human rights groups of flagrant abuses in his bloody war against illegal drugs.
 At a news conference, after the meeting with Tillerson, Duterte said he shouldn’t be questioned about alleged violations given the challenges he’s facing.
 “Policemen and soldiers have died on me.
 The war now in Marawi, what caused it but drugs?
 So human rights [groups], don’t go there.”

-Human rights groups have questioned the Trump administration's willingness to engage with Duterte.
-But Tillerson argued there's no contradiction presented by the U.S. decision to help the Philippines fight the militants, whose insurgency has stoked global fears about the Islamic State group exporting violence into Southeast Asia and beyond.
+Human rights groups have questioned the Trump administration’s willingness to engage with Duterte.
+But Tillerson argued there’s no contradiction presented by the U.S. decision to help the Philippines fight the militants, whose insurgency has stoked global fears about the Islamic State group exporting violence IGNORE INTO Southeast Asia and beyond.

 While the Philippines and the US have had an uneasy relationship since he took office last year, Duterte said the two countries are “friends and allies”.
 Official sources said the President initially did not want to meet with Tillerson and it was only on Sunday evening that he agreed to an audience with the US official.
 The President refused to divulge the details of his discussion with Tillerson, except that part of the conversation was on terrorism.
 “No, no. There were no talks on human rights concerns”, Duterte stated in a press briefing after the meeting with Tillerson.